gracesjy/bdae/README.md

 ```

 ## Step-2) Make Your SQL to run

-The input (Oracle Database's Table or View or Queries) is delivered pandas DataFrame format to your python entry point function,
+The input (Oracle Database's Table or View or Queries) is delivered
+pandas DataFrame format to your python entry point function,
-and You must make the results into pandas DataFrame format ! because of Oracle In-Database ...
+and You must make the results into pandas DataFrame format !,
+because of Oracle Database Query Results(RDBMS).

 ```sql
 SELECT *